Architecture - Master's Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned under Step 2, you must also submit a portfolio, a statement of purpose and a CV when you apply to this programme.
+In addition to the documents mentioned under Step 2, you must also submit a portfolio, an application summary, a statement of purpose and a CV when you apply for this programme.
 For detailed instructions regarding the portfolio, please read more here.